 The purpose of this course is to discuss the role of Environmental Impact Assessment (EIA) studies in the environmental decision-making process and as a means for better environmental management.
 The major components, processes, and attributes to EIA systems will be discussed throughout the lectures.
 The course will also introduce different methodologies in planning and managing of an EIA study.
 Applications of EIA system in the local context will be discussed in detail and illustrated by real-life examples mainly from Hong Kong.
 Assessment: 50% coursework, 50% examination.

-GEOG3414.
-Cultures, social justice and urban space (6 credits)
+GEOG3213.
+Ecosystem services and sustainable society (6 credits)